angelolab/ark-analysis/docs/_rtd/google_drive_usage.md

 data, while `deepcell_output_dir` stores the results of the Mesmer segmentation.

 We probably don't need to upload/download this re-formatted data, and wouldn't mind if it's stored locally since it's very small relative to the size of the dataset.
-On the other hand, we'll may want to immediately upload our segmentation results to Google Drive.
+On the other hand, we may want to immediately upload our segmentation results to Google Drive.
 In that case, `deepcell_input_dir` should be a local folder, while `deepcell_output_dir` should be a `GoogleDrivePath`: